uas-at-ucla/suas-2019/ground/README.md

   * 11th Place: [Alberta's custom ground control software](http://www.auvsi-suas.org/static/competitions/2017/journals/auvsi_suas-2017-journals-university_of_alberta.pdf).
 See pages 9, 10, 16.
   * 15th Place: [A school from Karnataka, India](http://www.auvsi-suas.org/static/competitions/2017/journals/auvsi_suas-2017-journals-ms_ramaiah.pdf).
 See pages 12, 13-14, 17.
   * All other schools mainly uesd either QGroundControl or Mission Planner.

-## Extra Objectives
-* For cyber security we can include mandatory account login if we are making our ground station through the web - it will ask for username and password.
-* We would like to have a SQL database installed to store account information and passwords, along with flight logs and history.

-## Timeline
-* Quarter 1: Research, construct a solid plan on firmware integration with the software, have a prototyping Flask framework ready.
-  * Goal: Have a working ground control software that communicates with the plane and can be tested.
-* Quarter 2: Code, code, and code.
-  * Goal: Have a complete ground control software by end of February.
-* Quarter 3: Testing, debugging, and adding extra features.
-  * Goal: Software should be able to complete all the objectives laid out by the competition rules.

-## Back-up Plan
-* Use an open source Linux ground control software.

 ## Platforms and Libraries
 See [other open source ground control